 Boolean = (Boolean b)

-Assigns the value b to the operand and returns true14.
+Assigns the value b to the operand and returns trueError!
+Bookmark not defined..

 Boolean and (Boolean b)

 True if both b1 and b are true.

 Boolean implies (Boolean b)

 True if operand is false, or if operand is true and b is true.
 The rightmost implication is interpreted as an assertion of the right side of the expression.
 Further implications on the left side of an implication as well as implication in a Boolean expression are just evaluated to a Boolean value.